MediaDev Fundraising Guide

 Increasingly, however, donors are consulting the development community about current needs and priorities and some commit considerable resources to conducting regular needs assessments and mapping exercises.

-One caveat about donor engagement is ensuring that you keep a proper distance from the actual formulation of Terms of Reference or programmatic documents.
+One caveat about donor engagement is ensuring that you keep a proper distance from the actual formulation of or programmatic documents.
 Other agencies are quick to cry foul if they perceive that a competitor has had undue influence over – or previous insight into – a specific funding programme.

 On paper, donors claim to be open and transparent.
 In practice, many are reluctant to engage too closely with hopeful grantees and prefer to keep them at arm’s length.